cameraui/sdk/go/docs/api/plugin.md

 <a name="APIEventFinishLaunching"></a>

 	const (
-	    // APIEventFinishLaunching is emitted exactly once after the plugin has
+	    // APIEventFinishLaunching is emitted once after every assigned camera is
-	    // been constructed, all assigned cameras have been wired up, and
-	    // ConfigureCameras has returned.
-Use it to start background work that
-	    // must wait until the camera set is stable (timers, model warm-up,
-	    // outbound connections).
+	    // wired up and ConfigureCameras returned.
+Start timers and warm-ups here.
 	    APIEventFinishLaunching APIEvent = "finishLaunching"
-	    // APIEventShutdown is emitted when the host is tearing the plugin down
+	    // APIEventShutdown is emitted when the host tears the plugin down.
-	    // (graceful stop, reload or process exit).
-Listeners must release
-	    // resources synchronously enough to finish before the host kills the
-	    // process — open files, sockets, timers, child processes.
+	    // Release files, sockets, timers and child processes now.
 	    APIEventShutdown APIEvent = "shutdown"
 	)